National Blue Ribbon Schools Program: History

-In 1982, then-Secretary of Education Terrel H. Bell, best known for commissioning A Nation at Risk, described a “rising tide” of mediocre schools that threatened the nation’s future.
+In 1982, then-Secretary of Education Terrel H. Bell, best known for commissioning A Nation at Risk, described a "rising tide" of mediocre schools that threatened the nation's future.

 Secretary Bell created the National Blue Ribbon Schools Award to bring exceptional U.S. schools to public attention and to recognize those schools whose students thrived and excelled.
 Working with the National Association of Elementary School Principals and the National Association of Secondary School Principals, Bell launched the National Blue Ribbon Schools and the National Distinguished Principals Programs.
 Both programs highlighted outstanding models of American schools and school leadership.

 Initially, the National Blue Ribbon Schools program honored only secondary schools; it was later expanded to include primary schools.
 It was changed again to honor secondary schools and primary schools in alternate years and now honors secondary, middle, elementary, and K-8 and K-12 schools each year.
 In 2003, the program was restructured to bring it in line with the No Child Left Behind Education Law, placing a stronger emphasis on state assessment data and requiring schools to demonstrate high academic success.
 Schools must show how data are interpreted and used and how curriculum, instruction, professional development, and student support promote student success.

 In 2012 the program was renamed the National Blue Ribbon Schools program to distinguish it from a for-profit company which had appropriated the Blue Ribbon School name.

 During its first 25 years of existence, the National Blue Ribbon Schools Award was granted approximately 5,600 times, recognizing 5,200 different schools.
 (Some schools have been selected two or more times.)
 More than 133,000 public, charter, private and parochial schools serving grades K 12 are eligible for the award.
 More than 9,000 schools have been honored as National Blue Ribbon Schools — with more than 10,000 awards given in total — since the program's inception.

 States, territories, the Bureau of Indian Affairs, and the Department of Defense Education Activity schools have joined the competition over the years.
-Special emphases have changed from year to year based on national priorities.
+Special emphasis has changed from year to year based on national priorities.
 Among National Blue Ribbon Schools there is much diversity: the award recognizes rural, urban, and suburban schools; large and small schools, and public and non-public schools.